ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

+ * **Connected To:** An optional game object to which the lever will be connected.
+If the game object moves the lever will follow along.
  * **Direction:** The axis on which the lever should rotate.
 All other axis will be frozen.
  * **Min Angle:** The minimum angle of the lever counted from its initial position.
  * **Max Angle:** The maximum angle of the lever counted from its initial position.